top of page

 STANDARDS

 #1.
-KNOWLEDGE OF SUBJECT MATTER
+KNOWLEDGE OF THE SUBJECT MATTER

 #2.
 KNOWLEDGE OF TEENAGE DEVELOPMENT AND LEARNING

-Ultimately, I understand that learning is a process and that student-centered teaching is the key to success.
-I strive to create a positive and engaging learning environment that supports the development of the whole student, academically, socially, and personally.
+Ultimately, Understanding that learning is a process, student-centered teaching is recognized as the key to success.
+Creating a positive and engaging learning environment that supports the development of the whole student academically, socially, and personally is a crucial objective.

 "All truth passes through three stages.
 First, it is ridiculed.
 Second, it is violently opposed.
 Third, it is accepted as being self-evident."
 Arthur Schopenhauer